Humanity & Inclusion in Cambodia

 Our Past Work

-Humanity & Inclusion has been in Cambodia since 1982, fostering a culture of dignity, access, and inclusion for ALL people with disabilities since 2008.
+Humanity & Inclusion has been in Cambodia since 1982, fostering a culture of dignity, access, and inclusion for ALL people with disabilities.
 Over time, we have evolved our work to meet the dynamic needs of communities where we serve.

 Read on to learn more about our past work in Cambodia, and consider investing in our future.